jundalisay/sp/content/en/research/galen/natural/book-3/chapter-04.md

 The 2 faculties are clearly seen in the case of the uterus.

-In the case of the stomach they appear as follows:—Firstly in the condition of gurgling, which physicians are persuaded, and with reason, to be a symptom of weakness of the stomach;
+In the stomach they appear as follows:

+In gurgling, which is a symptom of weakness of the stomach.

-for sometimes when the very smallest quantity of food has been ingested this does not occur, owing to the fact that the stomach is contracting accurately upon the food and constricting it at every point; sometimes when the stomach is full the gurglings yet make themselves heard as though it were empty.
+For sometimes when the very smallest quantity of food has been ingested this does not occur, owing to the fact that the stomach is contracting accurately upon the food and constricting it at every point.

+Sometimes when the stomach is full the gurglings yet make themselves heard as though it were empty.

 For if it be in a natural condition, employing its contractile faculty in the ordinary way, then, even if its contents be very small, it grasps the whole of them and does not leave any empty space.
 When it is weak, however, being unable to lay hold of its contents accurately, it produces a certain amount of vacant space, and allows the liquid contents to flow about in different directions in accordance with its changes of shape, and so to produce gurglings.